maxja/book-terraform-in-action/README.md

 And, the same way as on creation, Terraform will inform about result of operation.

 `terraform show` can be invoked to confirm that state was actualized.

+Terraform can not only manipulate with static definitions, but also dynamic using computed data.
+Such data fetching/calculation behavior can be implemented by adding **`data`** sources section into configuration.

+Lets evaluate latest available Ubuntu OS version, and use it's AMI id.

+To do that, we need to extend previous configuration with this steps:

+1. Modify Terraform configuration by adding data sources scope.
+2. Redeploy with `terraform apply`.
+3. Clean up with `terraform destroy`.

+Data section should be prefixed with **`data`** followed by lookup resource data type, and label for returned data label to be referenced later, both in double quotes.

+Data section arguments should be wrapped around with curly braces, and they would defines query constraints.

+Each defined data sources can be used as a reference via dot separated path, starting with `data` prefix, followed by lookup resource type, given label name, and field name that this data source will return.

+Example of such dynamic configuration file can be found by this path:
+`p01/ch01/sub0103/main.tf`.

+> As, this is a standalone configuration file, that located in a different folder
+> `terraform init` required to be executed, to initialize the workspace.

+Apply configuration via `terraform apply`.
+The output will present you with resolved lookup data id.

+> In case of given example, with calculated AWS `ami`.

+After applying it, `terraform show` can be invoked to check current infrastructure state.

+`terraform destroy` will terminate and destroy previously acquired resources.
+This command will operate by acknowledging current state.